jessecusack/ocean_data_tools/README.md

 # Ocean Data Tools

+A directory of software tools used for reading, processing and analysing data from oceanographic sensors.

 # By tool:

 ## Software for reading and processing RAW data

+In no particular order!

 | Package | Main devs | Language | Open-source | Actively developed? | Notes |
 |---------|-----------|----------|-------------|---------------------|-------|